-Furthermore, one might wonder about the second step of the two-step method (assigning fixed parts to hierarchy positions) separately.
-Note that with our assumption so far that $k \in O(1)$, the number of possible solutions is a function of k, and hence also only a constant; however, the problem becomes interesting if we briefly explore the case when k is a variable part of the input.
-This might be realistic in applications where partitioning is severely time-critical, and hence instead of using a fixed architecture, we e.g. decide to increase k proportionally to n.
-We analyze the complexity of this problem in the simplest case of only d = 2 levels; it turns out that the problem is polynomially solvable for $b_2 = 2$, but already NP-hard for $b_2 = 3$.
+Note that with our assumption so far that $k \in O(1)$, the number of possible solutions to this problem is only a function of k, and hence also a constant; as such, the problem is trivial from a complexity-theoretic perspective.
+However, the problem becomes more interesting if we briefly explore the case when k is a variable part of the input.
+This setting might be relevant in applications where the partitioning task is severely time-critical, and hence instead of using a fixed architecture, we e.g. decide to increase k proportionally to the hypergraph size.

+We conclude the paper by briefly analyzing the complexity of this hierarchy assignment problem in the simplest case of only d = 2 levels.
+In this case, one can essentially contract each of the k partitions into a single node, and express the hierarchy assignment problem as a specific kind of partitioning task on the resulting contracted hypergraph (which might contain multiple copies of some hyperedges).
+Our results (discussed in Appendix H) show that this two-level hierarchy assignment problem is polynomially solvable for $b_2 = 2$, but already NP-hard if $b_2 = 3$.